 An area where, on the average, 75 percent or more of the original surface layer has been lost because of accelerated erosion.
-Not used in map units in which "severely eroded," or "gullied" is part of the map unit name.
+Not used in map units in which "severely eroded," very severely eroded," or "gullied" is part of the map unit name.